Syedaaneesa/Auto-Rehab/README.md

 ## 🚀 Deployment & Maintenance

-The website was deployed on a secure WordPress hosting platform, featuring:
+The website was deployed on a secure WordPress hosting environment that includes:
-– An automated backup system to guarantee complete data protection and reliability.
+– Automated backups to ensure full data protection and reliability.
-– Ongoing plugin and theme updates to maintain top performance and stability.
+– Continuous plugin and theme updates to maintain optimal performance and stability.
-Alternative (slightly more technical & concise):

 Deployed on a secure WordPress hosting setup with:
 – Automated backups to protect data and maintain reliability.